 Nose and nostril waxing isn't what most people want to talk about.
-The mere thought of getting your hair from your nose pulled out from the root may send a shiver up your spine.
+The mere thought of getting hair from your nose pulled out from the root may send a shiver up your spine.

 There are people out there who like to do just this because it lasts a long time.
-Unlike trimming or shaving, the hair stays away much longer.
+Unlike trimming or shaving, the hair usually stays away much longer.
 Waxing removes hair from the follicle, whereas trimming removes some length and shaving takes hair down to the same level as skin.
-But despite these advantages, your nose hairs act as an air filter.
+But despite these advantages, there's a reason to keep some length: your nose hairs act as an air filter.
 Though it may not last as long, trimming is the better option.

 The truth is that some salons and spas will do a nose wax, but others won't—even if they offer waxing services.
 You would need to call first and ask or browse a salon or spa menu to see if they specifically offer this.

 What To Expect During a Full Nose Wax